 STEP 1 If a partnership incurs eligible expenditure on landcare operations, the partnership cannot claim the expenditure.
 Costs incurred by the partnership are allocated to each partner who can then claim the deduction.
-Write your share of the total of any such expenditure that relates to non-primary production income or loss from partnerships that you can deduct this year at item 13.
+Write your share of the total of any such expenditure that relates to non-primary production income or loss from partnerships that you can deduct this year at J item 13.

 If a trustee incurred eligible expenditure on landcare operations, only the trustee, not a beneficiary of the trust, can claim deductions for that expenditure.
-For more information on deductions for expenditure on landcare operations, see the Guide to depreciating assets 2010.
+For more information on deductions for expenditure on landcare operations, see the Guide to depreciating assets 2011.

-STEP 2 Write at Y item 13 the total of other deductions (including non-commercial business losses deferred from a prior year) you can claim in relation to:
+STEP 2 Write at Y item 13 the total of other deductions (including non-commercial business losses deferred from a prior year) you can claim in relation to your share of:

-- your share of non-primary production income or loss from a partnership, and - non-primary production income from a trust.
+- non-primary production income or loss from a partnership, and - non-primary production income from a trust.

-If you were a partner in a partnership and you can claim a deduction in relation to your share of eligible expenditure incurred by the partnership on electricity connections, include any such deduction that relates to non-primary production income or loss from partnerships at Y item 13.
-For information about deductions for expenditure on electricity connections, see the Guide to depreciating assets 2010.
+If you were a partner in a partnership and you can claim a deduction in relation to your share of eligible expenditure incurred by the partnership on electricity connections, include any such deduction that relates to non-primary production income or loss from partnerships at Image: the second second second second second second second item 13.
+For information about deductions for expenditure on electricity connections, see the Guide to depreciating assets 2011.